 No flame, fires, sparks, or other flaming in the halls or on stage.

 No replicas of any current or historical firearms are permitted (a phaser is acceptable; a space marine's assault rifle is not).
 Working bows are, unfortunately, included with the above.
 All edged weapons (“live steel”) must be peace-bound and incapable of being drawn.
 We will have Convention Staff to assist with enforcement of this.

 Staves, canes and non-working replicas (boffer or cardboard swords, etc.), do not need to be peace-bound per se but must adhere to the same behavioral guidelines as any edged weapon.

 Weapons may not be drawn in any public area of the convention.

 Weapons may not be worn in such a way as to create a hazard to other attendees or fixtures of the convention (e.g. scabbards that extend far enough to be a trip hazard to passersby).

 We define weapons to include real weapons, facsimile weapons, anything actually used as a weapon, and anything an otherwise ignorant being would surmise is a weapon.

-The aforementioned rules apply to costumes included as part of the Masquerade competition unless specifically authorized by the Masquerade Director beforehand for during the Masquerade.
+These rules also apply to costumes included as part of the Masquerade competition unless specifically authorized beforehand by the Masquerade Director for use during the Masquerade.